nicholaswmin/fsm/README.md

 > CI tests:

-Test coverage is checked via the native [coverage thresholds][cov-thresholds], as part of the unit test suite.
-A min. of `95%` coverage is required to pass.
+Test coverage is tested as part of unit-tests, via the [coverage thresholds][cov-thresholds].

-Includes [CodeQL][codeql] vulnerability scanning, at regular intervals.
+Includes [CodeQL][codeql] scanning, at regular intervals.

 ## Contributing